 Haifa in 1948

-In the run up to the Nakba, the Palestinian population became more and more aware of the expanding Zionist project and started to create awareness among their community about this development.
+In the run up to the Nakba, the Palestinian population became increasingly aware of the expanding Zionist project and started to spread awareness among their community about this development.
 Fear and panic among Palestinians prevailed, because one could feel something bad was going to occur (1).
 The days of Palestinians living in Haifa were numbered on 10 March 1948.
 Important Zionist chiefs made plans to strive towards a Jewish state that contained detrimental intentions for many Palestinian cities and villages, including Haifa.
 The result of this became evident on the night of April 21, 1948.
 The Jewish settlements based on Mount Carmel appeared to be a very convenient place for the Haganah that could easily bombard the lower situated Palestinian neighbourhoods and business centres (1,6).
 They worked out Plan Dalet, a plan designed to create a Jewish state by taking control of Mandatory Palestine.
 Ben Gurion received a note from officials of the Jewish Agency that a ‘Golden opportunity’ had emerged to undo Haifa from its Arab character.
 The way in which this golden opportunity could be substantialized was rather cruel, implicating the command to “demolish 227 houses” (8).
 Maklef, the Jewish officer of the Carmeli Brigade, commanded his troops to destroy the Arab neighbourhoods, inclusive of the Arabs that were still there.
 A maximum of 500 Palestinian resisters had to defend themselves in vain against 5,000 soldiers from the Hagana and Irgun Zvai Leumi (a violent right-wing Jewish organization).
 Palestinians left their houses and went to the marketplace.
 Subsequently, when Zionist commanders found out, this place was also bombarded (6).
 People even began to flee by boat.
 Different sources providing information about the event indicate that the situation went hand in hand with severe panic and hysteria (1,5,6).
 “Men stepped on their friends and women on their own children.
 The boats in the port soon filled with living cargo.
 The overcrowding in them was horrible.
 Many turned over and sank with all their passengers” (6).
 In the meantime, the British played a minimal role in the occurrences, refusing to intervene.
 All they did was help evacuate Palestinians from their houses.
 They took some of the Palestinians to Acre and some further to Lebanon (5).
-The effects of the Nakba became indisputable, the Palestinian population in Haifa decreased from 75,000 to 3,500, whereas the Jewish population constituted of more than 90% of all inhabitants (6).
+The effects of the Nakba became indisputable, the Palestinian population in Haifa decreased from 75,000 to 3,500, whereas the Jewish population constituted more than 90% of all inhabitants (6).

 Haifa after the Nakba